Purpose:

 Other Details:

 - Students perform 1 piece, fully memorized.
-(Time limit is five minutes for Intermediate, six minutes for Junior, seven minutes for Senior).
-Contact Susan Speicher if piece changes.
-Piece may not be changed after April 11th.
+(Time limit is six minutes for Intermediate, seven minutes for Junior, eight minutes for Senior).
+Contact Angela Morone if piece changes.
+Piece may not be changed after May 1st.

 - One copy of music must be presented to the judge.
 Judge's music MUST have the measure numbers written in.
 (Lack of music will disqualify a student.)
 No photocopies allowed.
 Remove or cover both students' and teachers' names on the music.